Demonmegi/Dragon-of-Avalon/README.md

 One year after the Siege, the war came to it's conclusion and the Kingdom of Oriam was now free from the invasion once again.
 Rebuilding the Kingdom would take time.

 5 months later, while repairs of the Citadel of Avalon was still ongoing, a force deep in the forest north of the citadel stirs.
-The legendary Green Dragon has awakened and it's destructive power a threat to the citadel.
+The legendary Green Dragon has awakened and it's destructive power is a threat to the citadel.

 Avalon needs new Heroes to step up.
 Will you become one too?